CLI reference¶

 greatminds daemon migrate¶

-remove legacy singleton coordd.service
+remove the singleton coordd.service unit

 Usage: